1395 W Broadway rezoning application

 Although the 1395 West Broadway falls within the Broadway Shoulder Area West (FBSA) area of the Broadway Plan, and The Plan enables a choice of uses at this location, including office, hotel, and/or residential uses.
 This application for a primarily office building with commercial uses Only.
 Housing affordability is also a key goal.
 How is development of a high rise office building also consistent with the Broadway Plan given that there is currently less than a 1.1% vacancy rate for rental properties in Vancouver and a 10% vacancy rate for commercial real estate.
 This application must consider housing as part of its development strategy to meet the objectives and vision of the Plan for the Broadway Shoulder Area West area of the Plan.

-sclynch00 asked 10 months ago
+sclynch00 asked about 1 year ago

 The Broadway Plan, adopted by Council in 2022 is a 30-year plan focusing on opportunities to integrate new housing, jobs, and amenities around the new Broadway Subway in parts of Kitsilano, Fairview, and Mount Pleasant.